Kirito: Bands

 Kirito was initially involved with Pierrot (originally named Dizy-Lizy), then formed Angelo.

-PIERROT
+Pierrot

-Kirito appeared into the world of rock for the first time in 1990, with the obscure visual kei group Crash and Noise.
+Kirito appeared into the world of rock for the first time in 1991, with the obscure visual kei group Crash and Noise.
 He then went on to join Dizy-Lizy in early 1992.
 The first line-up of Dizy-Lizy was Hidelow on vocals, Kirito (then going by his real name, Shinya) and Jun on guitar, Kohta on bass and Luka on drums.
 After the group changed its name to Pierrot, Hidelow and Luka left, while Takeo and Aiji joined creating its final line-up of; Kirito on vocals, Jun and Aiji on guitar, Kohta on bass and Takeo on drums.

 In 1998, the group debuted with the release of its single "Clear Sky".
 Before the members disbanded in 2006, they created a total of 11 albums and 19 singles.

 The group announced it would disband 12 April 2006.